noriyoshiabe/NASequencer/doc/en/nas.md

 ### File Format
 - File extension must be '.nas'
 - Source file is written by plain-text
-- All keyword and identifiers are case-insensitive
+- All keyword and identifiers are case-insensitive except macro identifier
 - Writing code shold be ascii charset except string literal and comment
-- Supported file encoding is ascii or utf-8 only
+- Supported file encodings are ascii and utf-8 only

 ### About Step
 Indicating note events are preceded by Step.